justin830827/Virus-Propagation/README.md

 # Graph Data Mining

-This project 5 - Virus propagation
+This Project 5 - Virus propagation, Option 1: Virus Propagation on Static Networks

 ## Environment to test the script